 In a “right to work” state like Florida, your employer is not able to terminate you for engaging in union activity.
 That is a violation of the National Labor Relations Act.
 But because Florida is also an “at-will” state, you can be terminated for any other reason, making it tricky sometimes to determine whether or not you were wrongfully terminated.

-Do You Wonder Whether You Have Been Wrongfully Terminated?
+Do You Think You Were Wrongfully Terminated?

 If you believe that you might have been illegally fired from your job, or want to know whether you have grounds to sue under Florida’s right-to-work laws, you need an attorney who can review the details of your case.
 The employment attorneys at the Tampa law office of Feldman Williams have spent more than two decades fighting wrongful termination cases and will be happy to put their experience to work for you.
 It may also be helpful to read about some examples of wrongful termination in Florida.